Polling Place Accessibility Guidelines – April 2014

 For unassisted entry and exit, lift doors shall have at least 32 inches clear width for a front approach or 42 inch clear width for a side approach.
 (CCR, Section 11B-410.1.)

 For unassisted operation, voters shall be able to activate the lift controls with one hand without tight grasping, pinching, or twisting of the wrist.
-(CCR, Sections 11B-410.5, 11B-309.4.)
+(CCR, Sections 11B-410.5 and 11B-309.4.)

 To ensure continued operation in case of primary power loss, platform (wheelchair) lifts shall be provided with standby power or with self-rechargeable battery power that provides sufficient power to operate all platform lift functions for a minimum of five upward and downward trips.
 (CCR, Section 11B-207.2.)